Edmund Gwenn: Later years

 Gwenn remained a British subject all his life.
 When he first moved to Hollywood, he lived at the Beverly Wilshire Hotel in Beverly Hills.
 His home in London had been reduced to rubble during the bombings by the German Luftwaffe in the Second World War.
 Only the fireplace survived.
 What Gwenn regretted most was the loss of the memorabilia he had collected of the actor Henry Irving.
 Eventually, Gwenn bought a house at 617 North Bedford Drive in Beverly Hills, which he later shared with the former Olympic athlete Rodney Soher.
 At the age of 78 he travelled from his home in California for a reunion with his ex-wife in London.
 He told a reporter, "I never married again because I was very happy with my wife.
 I simply stayed faithful to the memory of that happiness."

+Death

 Gwenn died from pneumonia after suffering a stroke, in Woodland Hills, California, twenty days before his 82nd birthday.
-He was cremated, and his ashes were placed in the vault at the Chapel of the Pines Crematory in Los Angeles.
+He was cremated, and his ashes were placed in the private vaults at the Chapel of the Pines Crematory in Los Angeles.
 Gwenn has a star on the Hollywood Walk of Fame at 1751 Vine Street for his contribution to motion pictures.

+On March 5, 2023, Gwenn's misplaced urn was located in Vault 5 of Chapel of the Pines Crematory by researcher Jessica Wahl and Hollywood Graveyard YouTube channel creator Arthur Dark.
+After a GoFundMe campaign was organized by Wahl and Dark with the permission of Gwenn's surviving family, Gwenn's urn was relocated to a publicly accessible niche in the Cathedral Mausoleum of Hollywood Forever Cemetery on December 3, 2023.